Fawzy-Moawad/Fawzy-Moawad/README.md

 ---

 I am a versatile **Full-Stack Developer** and **Cybersecurity Engineer** with a strong foundation in software development, secure coding, and threat mitigation.
-With hands-on experience in web technologies and a growing specialization in penetration testing, I bring a unique dual perspective to every project—delivering robust, scalable, and secure digital solutions.
+With hands-on experience in web technologies and a growing specialization in penetration testing and bug bounty, I bring a unique dual perspective to every project—delivering robust, scalable, and secure digital solutions.

-Currently pursuing the **Google Cybersecurity Certificate** and enrolled in the **TryHackMe Pentesting path**, I focus on vulnerability assessment and compliance standards like **OWASP**.
+I focus on vulnerability assessment and compliance standards like **OWASP**.
 From healthcare to media, I build with a focus on security and usability.
 Let’s connect and explore how we can create impact together!

 ---